ibm-cloud-docs/Cloudant/guides/database_partitioning.md

 1. By timestamp
 2. By device ID and timestamp

-The definition of the by timestamp is as follows:
+The definition of by timestamp is as follows:

 ```json
 {